 DES MOINES, IA - United States Attorney Nicholas A. Klinefeldt announced the arrest of Mo Hailong, also known as Robert Mo, for conspiracy to steal trade secrets.
 The criminal complaint alleges that from on or about September of 2011, to on or about October of 2012, Mo Hailong and other individuals conspired to steal the trade secrets of several U.S. based seed manufacturing companies, and transport those trade secrets to China for the benefit of their China-based seed company.

 Mo Hailong is a Chinese national who became a Lawful Permanent Resident (LPR) in the United States pursuant to an H-1B visa.
 Mo Hailong is employed as the Director of International Business of the Beijing Dabeinong Technology Group Company, which is part of DBN Group.
 DBN Group is believed to be a Chinese conglomerate with a corn seed subsidiary company, Kings Nower Seed.

-During the course of the conspiracy, Mo Yun, Mo Hailong and others are alleged to have conspired to steal valuable inbred corn seed from production fields in Iowa and Illinois.
+During the course of the conspiracy, Mo Hailong and others are alleged to have stolen valuable inbred corn seed from production fields in Iowa and Illinois.
 This “inbred” or “parent” line of seed constitutes valuable intellectual property of a seed producer.
-After stealing the inbred corn seed, conspirators attempted to covertly transfer the inbred corn seed to China.
+After stealing the inbred corn seed, the conspirators attempted to covertly transfer the inbred corn seed to China.

-In accordance with the Iowa Rules of Professional Conduct, the public is reminded that a criminal indictment constitutes facts supporting probable cause, and that the defendants are presumed innocent until and unless proven guilty.
+In accordance with the Iowa Rules of Professional Conduct, the public is reminded that a criminal complaint constitutes facts supporting probable cause, and that the defendant is presumed innocent until and unless proven guilty.